MiSArch/docs/docs/dev-manuals/adr/0005-id-spelling.md

 - Good, as consistent with style guide for acronyms in some programming languages
 - Neutral, because personal preference of some team members

-### spelling it `Id`

-- Good, because consistency: required by VueJS frontend due to how naming conversions are handled between snake and camel case
-- Neutral, because personal preference of some team members

 ### spelling it either `Id` or `ID` depending on service/context

 - Good, because developer of each service can decide based on personal preference